Text and Photo by Robert Brodey

 So, I would just like to say to friends and strangers alike in Nicaragua: paz, unidad y prosperidad—peace, unity, and prosperity.

-— Robert Brodey is a longtime traveller to Central and South America.
+- Robert Brodey is a longtime traveller to Central and South America and regular contributor to Outpost.
 Come back to read his trek up Volcan Concepción that sits on the spectacular and peaceful island of Ometepe.